 “There are so many false starts in what we do that we fail to see students through,” he said.

-Among the report’s recommendations: establishing pre-college summer scholarship programs for minority students to bring them to campuses; expanding college outreach in junior and high schools; offering incentives and visiting professorships for faculty members of color and developing goals for diversity.
+Among the report’s recommendations: establishing pre-college summer scholarship programs for minority students to bring them to campuses; expanding college outreach in high schools and junior highs; offering incentives and visiting professorships for faculty members of color; and developing goals for diversity.

 The report concludes that, while minority enrollments have recovered from a drop after 1998, they’ve now stalled or declined across the board.